vidhoonv/DocDBMongoPerfTool/README.md

-# DocumentDB - Mongo Protocol Support Perf tool
+# Azure Cosmos DB - Performance testing using Mongo DB API support

-This tool is used to verify/tune performance while using DocumentDB - Mongo Protocol support for a given collection.
+This tool is used to verify/tune performance while using Azure Cosmos DB - Mongo Protocol support for a given collection.
 It monitors and outputs the following metrics of interest:
 1. Inserts per second
 1. RUs (request units) per second